thoughtsunificator/manifesto/README.md

 - Be users/developers centric, not trends centric.
 - If it's not usable, it's not secure.
 - Less configuration means less complication.
-- Use principles such as Law of Demeter or Separation Of Concerns as a mean to establish a clear definition of what each part of the software's job is.
+- Use principles such as the Law of Demeter or Separation Of Concerns as a mean to establish a clear definition of what each part of the software's job is.
 The cutting corners mindset should be antagonized.
 - Try not to assume that the user is using X tool or Y software.
 Once the stack has left it up to the software, it's its job to maintain that good experience until it passes the torch itself.
 - While experimenting is most certainly always a good idea, [try not to fall for the overcomplicate things mindset trap](http://motherfuckingwebsite.com/).
 - Programming can be seen as a way for us to dematerialize by conceptualizing the complexities of the world around us, which is why it should be as verbose as one can take.